Skip to content

 -H "Authorization: Bearer ACCESS_TOKEN"

-Scopes are classified into three tiers with different recommended token TTLs:
+Scopes follow the pattern parako:<domain>:<action> and are classified into three risk tiers with different recommended TTLs:

 parako:clients:readreadView OIDC client applications